Diamondbacks beat Phillies on Descalso's RBI in 11th

 Philadelphia starter Jeremy Hellickson gave up one run and three hits in six innings in his first start at Chase Field since spending 2015 with Arizona.

+The Diamondbacks broke a scoreless tied in the fourth inning when Nick Ahmed doubled into the left-field corner and Goldschmidt singled between third base and shortstop for a 1-0 lead.
+Goldschmidt leads the majors with 65 RBIs.

+Philadelphia tied the game in the seventh inning after Odubel Herrera beat out an infield single to second base with one out to start the rally.
+Knapp singled and Ty Kelly hit into a force-out at second base before Howie Kendrick's looping single over first base tied the game at 1.

 NOTES: Philadelphia officially released OF Michael Saunders and RHP Jeanmar Gomez on Sunday after designating them for assignment last Tuesday.
 Saunders, who had a career-high 24 homers with Toronto last season, was hitting .205 with six homers this season. ...
-RHP Randall Delgado is expected to return to the bullpen after his Sunday start now that RHP Taijuan Walker has recovered from his blister issue.
-Walker is scheduled to start Tuesday after being pushed back a day. ...
-Arizona RHP Fernando Rodney gave up a walk in his one inning and has not allowed a hit in his last eight appearances or an earned run in his last 18. ...
-Phillies LHP Hoby Milner was the eighth Phillies player to make his major league debut this season when he appeared in relief Sunday.
+Diamondbacks RHP Randall Delgado is expected to return to the bullpen after his Sunday start now that RHP Taijuan Walker has recovered from his blister issue.
+Walker is to start Tuesday after being pushed back a day. ...
+Arizona RHP Fernando Rodney gave up a walk in his one inning of work and has not allowed a hit in his last nine appearances or an earned run in his last 18. ...
+LHP Hoby Milner was the eighth Phillies player to make his major league debut this season when he appeared in relief Saturday.